germanodlf/bacula-zabbix/README.md

 # Zabbix monitoring of Bacula's backup jobs and its processes

-Mainly composed by:
-- A bash script that reads values from Bacula Catalog and sends to Zabbix;
-- A Zabbix template with items and other configurations to receive the values, start alerts and generate graphs.

-Versions used:
-- Bacula 7.0.5
-- Zabbix 2.4.5
+This project is mainly composed by a bash script and a Zabbix template.
+The bash script reads values from Bacula Catalog and sends it to Zabbix Server.
+While the Zabbix template has items and other configurations that receive this values, start alerts and generate graphs and screens.
+This material was created using Bacula at 7.0.5 version and Zabbix at 2.4.5 version in a GNU/Linux CentOS 7 operational system.

 ### Abilities